Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 List of all less variables that you could override are in [Elemental Theme](https://github.com/Refinitiv/refinitiv-ui/blob/v6/packages/elemental-theme/src/variables.less) and [Halo Theme](https://github.com/Refinitiv/refinitiv-ui/blob/v6/packages/halo-theme/src/variants/dark/variables.less).

-@> Elemental Theme is super base theme of every themes in Element Framework, including Halo Theme.
-With the same concept as creating custom theme, Halo Theme is created by extending from Elemental Theme and overriding less variables, [see example](https://github.com/Refinitiv/refinitiv-ui/blob/v6/packages/halo-theme/src/variants/dark/overrides.less).
+@> Elemental theme is a base theme of every themes in Element Framework, including Halo theme.
+Similarly, the same concept applies when creating custom theme, Halo theme is created by extending from Elemental theme and overriding less variables, [see example](https://github.com/Refinitiv/refinitiv-ui/blob/v6/packages/halo-theme/src/variants/dark/overrides.less).

 ## Customise theme native styles

-Some styles are required to be applied in native HTML elements such as font-family.
-Those styles can be set in less files in `native-elements` folder.
-For example, in the custom theme sample project, font-family and padding are customised for body HTML tag.
+Some styles are required to be applied into native HTML elements such as `font-family` to `body` tag.
+To do so, you can add less files with the same name as HTML tag into `native-elements` folder.

+For example, in the sample project, `font-family` and `padding` are customised for body HTML tag.

 ```less
 // import native component style from base theme